dqops/dqo/README.md

 The following examples also show the whole process of configuring data quality checks, both using YAML files, or using the [DQOps user interface](https://dqops.com/docs/dqo-concepts/dqops-user-interface-overview/).

 - Learn how to [detect database and table availability issues](https://dqops.com/docs/examples/data-availability/detect-table-availability-issues/).

-- Learn how configure data volume checks to [detect empty tables](https://dqops.com/docs/examples/data-completeness/detect-empty-tables/).
+- Learn how configure data volume checks to [detect empty or incomplete tables](https://dqops.com/docs/examples/data-completeness/detect-empty-or-incomplete-tables/).

 - Detect if [columns contain only accepted values](https://dqops.com/docs/examples/data-consistency/percentage-of-rows-with-a-text-found-in-set/).